Grief: a normal response when you lose someone you love

 If we are not immediately able to take your call, we will call you back, typically within 48 hours, to take your details.

 Currently, we are still offering assessment appointments and ongoing support and therapy sessions.
-Whilst we look forward to a time when we can offer face-to-face outpatient appointments, for now we are offering sessions via telephone or video call, whichever you prefer.
+We can offer face-to-face outpatient appointments, or via telephone or video call, whichever you prefer.

 Resources and support available for those whose loved one was not under the care of the Hospice